Bill Of The Month: $43,208 For Repeat Surgery To Replace Broken Medical Device

 What gives: When devices or treatments fail and need to be replaced or redone, patients and their insurers are typically expected to foot the bill.
 That may be understandable if a first course of antibiotics doesn't clear a bronchitis, requiring a second drug.
 But it is more problematic — and far more expensive — when a piece of surgical hardware fails, whether it's a pacemaker, a hip that dislocates in the days after surgery or a fractured metal plate.

-Warranties, standard features at an electronic store or a car dealership, are rare for surgeries and in the medical device industry.
+Warranties, standard features at an electronic store or a car dealership, are uncommon for surgeries and medical devices used in them.

 Dr. James Rickert, an orthopedic surgeon in Indiana and president of the Society for Patient Centered Orthopedics, said a plate like the one implanted in Witter's leg can fail if the surgeon doesn't line it up correctly with the bone, although usually that causes the screws to break or back out.
 A plate also can fail if the patient puts too much weight on it or doesn't follow other recovery instructions.
 There can also be a flaw in the implant.